Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 Triage complete: 3 specific breaks identified with quantified impact

-Launch execution failure = -$12K July
+Launch execution failure caused a -$12K gap in July.

-Churn spike = -$9K by September
+Churn spike created a -$9K loss by September.

-Total broken: $36K monthly by the end of Q3
+Total broken: $36K monthly by the end of Q3.

 Phase 2: Prioritize (Hour 8-24, Saturday 4 pm - Sunday 12 pm)